 Have you heard about Google Timeline?

-Recently, I was filling an application for my UK visa and I got to a part about my travel history.
-The form required me to list out countries I have visited in the last 10 years.
+Recently, I was filling out an application for my South Korean visa and I got to a part about my travel history.
+The form required me to list out countries I have visited in the last 5 years.
 In addition to this listing, I was expected to include the time of entry into and exit from these countries.

+This was also the same situation when applying for a UK visa.
 While it was easy to remember my recent travels, I struggled with the actual dates of my previous trips.
-I began searching for flight itineraries or letters of invitations to get these dates.
-Then my colleague told me about Google Maps Timeline.
+I began searching for flight itineraries or letters of invitation to get these dates.
+Then a colleague told me about Google Maps Timeline.

-What exactly is Google Timeline or Google Maps Timeline?
+What exactly is Google Timeline or Google Timeline or Google Maps Timeline?

 Google Timeline is a service that Google provides that keeps track of places you’ve visited, along with routes.
 While I have stumbled on this service before, I wasn’t aware that it included certain information.
 For example, I didn’t know that I could get the actual dates of my entry and exit from the places I had visited.

-To clarify, unless you have disabled this service, Google Maps Timeline keeps track of your location and associated details.
-Information like your travel routes, mode of transportation and your time in and out of these places are tracked.
+Unless you have disabled this service, Google Timeline keeps track of your location and associated details.
+Information like your travel routes, mode of transportation and the time in and out of these places are tracked.

 Google Maps Timeline – Travel Hack or Breach of Privacy?

 Now, this service certainly came in handy while filling out my visa form.
 On one hand, I was happy that I didn’t have to spend time searching for clues about my travel history.
 I could easily pinpoint my exact location and the timings within a few minutes.

 On the other hand, I couldn’t help but wonder whether this was a breach of privacy.
 Do I really want every move I make to be tracked by Google?
 Does it even matter at all?
 I mean it’s no secret that Google collects our data.
 So, do preferences even matter?
 What if this information falls into the wrong hands?